How to fit large complexity classes into TFNP: Introduction

 \section{Introduction}

-An \emph{$\NP$ search problem} is specified by a polynomial-time relation $R(x,y)$ and a polynomial $p$ such that for every string~$x$ there is a string $y \in [2^{p(|x|)}]$ such that~$R(x,y)$.
+An \emph{$\NP$ search problem} is specified by a polynomial-time relation $R(x,y)$ and a polynomial $p$ such that for every string~$x$ there is a string $y$ with $|y| \le p(|x|)$ such that~$R(x,y)$.
 We call~$x$ an \emph{input} or \emph{instance}, and~$y$ a \emph{solution}.
 The search problem is: given~$x$, find such a~$y$.
 The class of such problems is called TFNP, for Total Functional NP ~\cite{johnson1988easy, megiddo1991total}.
-We will often omit the bound $y \in [2^{p(|x|)}]$, which may be assumed to be implicit in $R(x,y)$, and will use just $R(x,y)$ or $R$ as the name of the problem.
+We will often not write the length bound on~$y$, which may be assumed to be implicit in $R(x,y)$, and will use just $R(x,y)$ or $R$ as the name of the problem.

 Let $R(x,y)$ and $Q(u,v)$ be two such problems.
 Then $Q$ is \emph{many-one reducible}, or simply \emph{reducible}, to $R$ if there are polynomial-time functions~$f$ and~$g$ such that for all $u, y$ we have $R(f(u), y) \rightarrow Q(u, g(u,y))$.
 In other words, in polynomial time we can convert an instance~$u$ of $Q$ into an instance~$f(u)$ of $R$, and then convert any solution back into a solution of $Q$.
 We write this as $Q \le R$, and it gives rise to a structure on TFNP by which we can classify search problems into natural subclasses, closed under reductions and usually defined by complete problems.